ankita34359/Quote-Generator-Website-/README.md

 ## Demo

-Here's a walkthrough of how the Quote Generator works:
+Here's a walkthrough of how the Quote Generator works: (If you want to see the video then click on the below image.)

 [![Watch the demo](i1.png)](https://youtu.be/7MTYKA81-Fs?feature=shared)